jnozzi/cocoadev.com/markdown/ApplicationEnhancer.md

-Application Enhancer (APE) is a system by General/UnSanity allowing developers to create Application Enhancer Modules, that would extend the way applications work.
-Most of General/UnsanityHaxie products are created using the technology behind APE, and being migrated to APE module format as of time of this writing (mid-August 2002).
+Application Enhancer (APE) is a system by UnSanity allowing developers to create Application Enhancer Modules, that would extend the way applications work.
+Most of UnsanityHaxie products are created using the technology behind APE, and being migrated to APE module format as of time of this writing (mid-August 2002).

 The SDK is available for licensing now, and provides facilities for loading your code into any application's context, patching (including objc methods), and messaging between patched processes.